LogtalkDotOrg/logtalk3/UPGRADING.md

 older versions incompatible with new ones.
 You may need to update your local Logtalk user folder by running the `logtalk_user_setup` shell script.

-* If your Logtalk applications depend on some of the example files, it is advisable that you check your code against the new version.
+* If your Logtalk applications depend on some example files, it is advisable that you check your code against the new version.

 * It's usually a good idea to recompile your source files with the compiler